mgsloan/roam-navigator/readme.md

 Wherever you may [Roam](https://roamresearch.com/) :metal:, it is essential to have an efficient navigator.

+By default, navigation mode will be active when no input is focused.
-Navigation mode is initiated by pressing `alt-g`, or just `g` when not editing text.
-Visual navigation keys will then appear, which can be typed to select the corresponding elements:
+It can also be initiated by pressing `alt-g`, or just `g` when not editing text.
+Visual navigation keys will then appear, allowing you to select links, starred pages, and select blocks to edit.

 ![screenshot of Roam with navigation mode activated](etc/screenshot1280.png)